soapwong703/i18n-gs/README.md

 ## spreadsheet.credential.type

-Specifies the method to connect google sheet (Only support service Account for now)
+Specifies the method to connect google sheet (Only support service account for now)

 - Type: `'serviceAccount'`
 - Example: